Marked Birds Database

 I will keep developing the database and add more features over time.
 Some of the main features that are planned include:

-- Support for wader-type projects (multiple uncoded color rings, with or without a coded or uncoded flag)
+- Support for wader-type projects (multiple uncoded color rings, with or without a coded or uncoded flag).
+Currently in progress.

 Many smaller features are also planned and will be released on an ad hoc basis.
 No time frame can be given for any of these features.